 The Yuwinj-Dhari Bulwal-Yuin Country Explored documentary features Yuin dance, stories and artwork.
 The film celebrates the spirit, resilience and strength of the Yuin Nation and aims to improve knowledge of our region's history, culture and connection to country from a First Nation's perspective.

 Projects and partners

-- Yuin Country Explored: Completed between 2019 and 2021, this project commemorates the 250th anniversary of HMB Endeavour's voyage of Australia's east coast led by Captain Cook.
+- Yuin Country Explored: Completed between 2019 and 2021, the project commemorated the 250th anniversary of HMB Endeavour's voyage of Australia's east coast led by Captain Cook.